 How to Treat Eczema Naturally

-I tend to have dry skin and eczema in my elbow joints and on my eyelids, especially in the winter or if I have been eating too many eggs over several days.
-Hence the reason I thoroughly researched things and found what naturally and effectively helped me remove by far the most of it, and how to best keep my skin moist, calm and beautiful.
+I tend to get eczema in my elbow joints and on my eyelids, especially in winter or if I have been eating too many eggs too often.
+Hence I thoroughly researched things and found what naturally and effectively helped me remove by far the most of it, and how to best keep my skin moist, calm and beautiful.

 If you have eczema, the space between cells widens since they aren’t plump with moisture, you begin to lose water from the dermis, and irritants and bacteria can enter easier.

-The following home remedies will focus on strengthening your skins barrier, filling in those gaps, and retaining moisture, as well as focusing on addressing specific troubles like itching and inflammation.
+The following home remedies will focus on strengthening your skins barrier, filling in those gaps, and retaining moisture, as well as focusing on addressing specific problems like itching and inflammation.

 1. Magnificent Apple Cider Vinegar